AthiraSPillai/OOPs_concepts_with_JS/readme.md

 car1.driveFast();
 <!-----it will return undefined ----->

-# ----------GETTERS and SETTERS-----------------//
+## GETTERS and SETTERS
-#### Setter- It looks like a function but can be used set value for a property variable.Uses "set" keyword to define setter function.
+### Setter- It looks like a function but can be used set value for a property variable.Uses "set" keyword to define setter function.
 Takes  parameters and assigns to property variable
-#### Getter-Function is used to return the value set by the setter function
+### Getter-Function is used to return the value set by the setter function

 class Car {
     constructor(id,name){